 Trump hits Biden campaign manager for 'strange' election night claim

-Trump tells 'Fox & Friends' he was not 'intimidated' by the Biden campaign's stance
+Trump told 'Fox & Friends' he was not 'intimidated' by the Biden campaign's stance

-President Trump downplayed Biden campaign campaign manager Jen O’Malley Dillon's claim that “under no scenario” could Trump be declared a victor on Election Night during a Tuesday interview with "Fox & Friends."
+President Trump downplayed Democratic presidential nominee Joe Biden's campaign manager Jen O’Malley Dillon's claim that “under no scenario” could Trump be declared a victor on election night.

 TRUMP SAYS SUPREME COURT DECISION ON PENNSYLVANIA BALLOTS IS 'DANGEROUS'